Go to main content

 Classes are organized in the form of lectures, exercises and workshops.

-Studies are fully in English.
+Studies are fully in English, conducted in a hybrid format.

 Carefully prepared program of classes allows to gain knowledge about the film workshop to the extent enabling the implementation of their own independent film, promotional and advertising or production projects, and also allows the student to acquire team management skills and creative abilities.
 During the course, systematic theoretical and practical knowledge about all stages and aspects of the creation of film, television and advertising works will be conveyed.
 Students learn technology and techniques used in the production of films and multimedia.
 Students not only learn the tools, but above all gain knowledge about how and in what context to use the acquired knowledge and how to measure the effectiveness of their activities